 A corporate sponsorship is the financial payment by a business to a nonprofit to further the nonprofit’s mission, with an acknowledgment that the business has supported the nonprofit's activities, programs, or special event.

-The resources below and linked from this page can help you distinguish between non-taxable charitable contributions by a business to a nonprofit and payments by a business to the nonprofit for advertising promotions (that will result in taxable income to the nonprofit).
+The resources below and linked from this page can help you distinguish between non-taxable charitable contributions by a business to a nonprofit versus payments by a business to the nonprofit for advertising promotions (that will result in taxable income to the nonprofit).
 Accepting corporate sponsorship dollars requires finding a balance between protecting the charitable organization's interests and providing enough "return on investment" for the business, so that the relationship is a positive one for both parties.

 Know the tax implications of the sponsorship.
 In order to receive non-taxable income, the contribution must meet the IRS definition of a "qualified sponsorship payment."
 Read about the tax treatment of sponsorship income.